yavats/hl1-scripts/README.md

 ### *HIGHLY RECOMMENDED FOR SETTING UP RUNNING FOR ANYONE!*

-#### This part is premade configs by hsci making it way easier to setup the game ready for scripted runs.
+#### This part is premade configs by hsci, making it way easier to set the game up ready for scripted runs.
 #### No need to search scripts for long hours and making configs.
 Simple easy editable & rebindable configs.